RitaTMCO/NLP-Telescope/README.md

 You can see examples of files [here](data/examples/dialo/_472).

 You must also indicate the language in which the texts are written.
-If the language is indifferent and BERTScore metric is not used, then write X.
+If the language is indifferent and BERTScore metric is not used, then indicate X.

 You may also upload one file in which each line is a system name.
 The number of lines must be equal to the number of systems and the order must be the same as the user loaded systems.